citp/privacy-policy-historical/c/ca/can/canadianbusiness.com.md

 Back to top

 _**What about personalized ads in magazines?**_
 Occasionally an advertiser may ask that we print the name of subscribers in their advertisement in our publications.
 When this is done, the subscriber's name is printed on the ad at the same time that the mailing label is printed on the cover of the magazine, and the subscriber's name appears only in their personal copy of the magazine.
 If you would prefer not have your name included in such advertisements, please contact us at Magazine Subscriber Service and specify 'Do Not Personalize'.

+Please note ‘Do Not Personalize’ is not applicable to business magazines.
 Back to top

 _**Does Rogers protect the privacy of children?**_